inrae/diades.atlas/README.md

 ## Dev - Mongo

-To run the Shiny application locally, you need a Mongo database.
+To run the Shiny application locally in the same conditions as in production, it is better to have a Mongo database.
 For dev, you need to run the following on your machine:

     docker run --name=mongo --rm -p 2811:27017 -e MONGO_INITDB_ROOT_USERNAME=Colin -e MONGO_INITDB_ROOT_PASSWORD=AsAboveSoBelow789123 mongo:4.0

 Stop it at the end of your development process

     docker kill mongo

+If Mongo database is not available, a local temporary cache will be use in the RAM of your machine.

 # Dev - Data update requires update unit test expected outputs